Fly Williams: College

 After Williams completed high school, he was recruited by assistant basketball coach, Leonard Hamilton, to attend Austin Peay State University in Clarksville, Tennessee.

 Williams arrived on campus in 1972.
-He was greeted by a reception which included a sky-writing demonstration spelling out name.
-His freshman year, playing as a guard, his scoring record was especially noteworthy.
+A substantial reception greeted him upon arrival, which included a sky-writing demonstration spelling out his name.
+His scoring record as a freshman was impressive.
 Williams averaged 29.4 points per game in 1973, fifth best in the nation.
-The Austin Peay Governors won a bid to the National Collegiate Athletic Association (NCAA) tournament.
-Williams scored 26 points in a first-round win over Jacksonville University.
-In the second round of the tournament, Williams scored another 26 points, but the Austin Peay Governors lost to the University of Kentucky, coached by Joe B. Hall, in overtime.
+When the Austin Peay Governors won a bid to the National Collegiate Athletic Association (NCAA) tournament, Williams scored 26 points in a first-round win over Jacksonville University.
+In the second round of the tournament, Williams again scored 26, but the Governors lost in overtime to the University of Kentucky, coached by Joe B. Hall.

-Williams scored 51 points twice in his freshman year.
-In his sophomore season, Williams averaged 27.5 points per game, earning a third-place scoring record in the NCAA.
-Once again the Governors basketball team won the bid for the NCAA tournament.
-Williams scored 26 points, but Austin Peay lost to Notre Dame, 108–66, in the first round.
+Williams scored 51 points twice as a freshman.
+In his sophomore season, Williams averaged 27.5 points per game, the third-highest average in the NCAA.
+Once again, the Governors basketball team won a bid for the NCAA tournament.
+Williams again scored 26 points, but Austin Peay lost to Notre Dame, 108–66, in the first round.

 During his time at Austin Peay, Williams scored 1,541 points with a 28.5 point per game average.
 He left college due to hardship and pursued a professional career.
-Austin Peay responded to Williams' two year record, in 1975, by building the Dunn Center, a larger gymnasium, to accommodate the increased attendance at basketball games.
+In 1975, Austin Peay was able to follow up Williams' two years of scoring numbers by opening the Dunn Center, a larger gymnasium, which accommodated the increased attendance at basketball games.

 Professional career

 The Denver Nuggets drafted Williams in the first round (second overall) of the 1974 ABA Draft.
-Following the draft, there were several offers to buy the player contract on Williams.
+Following the draft, there were several offers to buy Williams' player contract.
 Eventually, his contract was sold to the Spirits of St. Louis.
-(Bob Costas, then a young sports broadcaster, announced their games.
-Costas would later contribute to the book, "Loose Balls: The Short, Wild Life of the American Basketball Association," written by Terry Pluto.)

-The 1974–75 basketball season was a disappointment to Williams and his team.
-He managed to score only 9.4 points per game for the Spirits.
-Williams’ scoring was erratic and he was known for his showmanship rather than his scoring proficiency.
-He did not play during the following year (1975–76), after which the Spirits of St. Louis were one of two teams, along with the Kentucky Colonels, to fold as a result of the ABA-NBA merger, and Williams ended up without a team despite some interest in retaining him in the league.
-He was subsequently selected by the Philadelphia 76ers in the ninth round (152nd overall) of the 1976 NBA Draft but the team did not sign him.
+The 1974–75 season was a disappointment to Williams and his team.
+He only managed to score 9.4 points per game for the Spirits.
+Williams’ scoring was erratic and he became known more for his showmanship than his scoring proficiency.
+His quirks were detailed in small part in Terry Pluto's ABA book Loose Balls, which included one getting into a fight at the pregame layup drill.
+He did not play during the following year (1975–76), after which the Spirits of St. Louis were one of two teams, along with the Kentucky Colonels, to fold as a result of the ABA-NBA merger.
+Williams ended up without a team despite some interest in retaining him in the league, but eventually the Philadelphia 76ers selected Williams in the ninth round (152nd overall) of the 1976 NBA draft, despite not signing him to a player contract.

-Williams then played in the Continental Basketball Association and the Eastern League, but he failed to receive any attractive offers from NBA teams.
-He later played for a team in Israel, but never did attract any serious attention of NBA scouts.
-Williams admits that his temperament was probably an underlying issue which predicated his lack of serious offers.
+Williams then played in the Continental Basketball Association and the Eastern League, but he failed to attract attention by NBA scouts.
+He later played for a team in Israel, eventually admitting that his temperament probably predicated his lack of serious offers after the leagues merged.